HomeSpan/HomeSpan/docs/Reference.md

   * the HomeSpan default is "HSPN" unless permanently changed for the device via the [HomeSpan CLI](CLI.md) using the 'Q' command
   * *id* must be exactly 4 alphanumeric characters (0-9, A-Z, and a-z).
 If not, the request to change the Setup ID is silently ignored and the default is used instead

+---

-The following **optional** `homeSpan` methods enables additional features and provides for further customization of the HomeSpan environment:
+The following **optional** `homeSpan` methods enable additional features and provide for further customization of the HomeSpan environment:

 * `void enableOTA(boolean auth=true)`
   * enables [Over-the-Air (OTA) Updating](OTA.md) of a HomeSpan device, which is otherwise disabled